umanitoba-cssa/constitution/Constitution.md

 There is no defined limit to the number of Councillors that may be appointed, and committees need not have an equal number of members.
 Councillors may change committees throughout the academic year with the permission of the Executive Officers leading both their current committee and desired committee.

 ### Community Advocates Committee
+1. Facilitate discussions with members of their community about how CSSA represents and advocates for them.
+2. Contribute perspectives of members of their community to council discussions.
+3. Assist with sensitivity reading for CSSA documents and promotional materials.
+4. Attend UMSU Community Assemblies alongside the Director of Advocacy.
-1. If necessary, attend council meetings as a proxy for the Director of Advocacy in their absence.
+5. If necessary, attend council meetings as a proxy for the Director of Advocacy in their absence.
-2. Assist the Director of Advocacy in their duties as an Executive Officer.
+6. Assist the Director of Advocacy in their duties as an Executive Officer.

-### Community Advocates Committee Appointment
+#### Community Advocates Committee Appointment
 Applicants will have the option to self-nominate for a Community Advocate position on their Councillor application.

 Applicants may choose one or more of the following Community Advocate roles: